carbon-language/carbon-lang/mlir/docs/Dialects/LLVM.md

 [linkage types](https://llvm.org/docs/LangRef.html#linkage-types).
 Linkage is specified by the same keyword as in LLVM IR and is located between the operation name (`llvm.func` or `llvm.global`) and the symbol name.
 If no linkage keyword is present, `external` linkage is assumed by default.
-Linakge is _distinct_ from MLIR symbol visibility.
+Linkage is _distinct_ from MLIR symbol visibility.

 ### Attribute Pass-Through